 Pre-Launch Safety Checklist

-Boats often sink at the dock during early heavy rains, overlooked winter damage being the culprit.
-Thus, inspecting your vessel for wear, tear, or damage is essential.
-Remember, trailer tags require annual renewal, often around the owner‘s birthday, as part of preparedness.
+Boats frequently sink at the dock during early heavy rains, with overlooked winter damage being the usual culprit.
+A careful inspection for wear, tear, and damage before each season is not something to rush.
+Also worth remembering is that trailer tags typically require annual renewal, often tied to the owner’s birthday, so build that into your preparedness calendar.

 New flares should be purchased if their expiration dates have passed.
 This guarantees that you’re fully prepared for any emergency situation while on the water.